Click here to view PDF version

-1.4.
-“Card” means the RCS branded plastic card issued by us to you, or any other identification device that we may determine from time to time, in order for you to access the credit made available to you through your credit facility;
+1.4. “card” means the RCS branded plastic card issued by us under sponsorship by Mercantile Bank Limited (“Mercantile”) to you, or any other identification device that we may determine from time to time, in order for you to access the credit made available to you through your credit facility;

 1.5.
 “Consumer Protection Act” means the Consumer Protection Act, No. 68 of 2008, together with its regulations, as amended from time to time;

 1.6. “credit facility” means the credit that we provide to you, and that you have applied for, in terms of the Act for the duration of this Agreement;

 1.7. “debit order” means (at our choice) a standard debit order or an early debit order whereby we instruct your bank to deduct an amount from your bank account and to pay that amount directly over to us on your behalf.
 The amount deducted will vary every month depending on your monthly instalment and may include any other amounts that may be due to us, from time to time, but will never exceed what is due and payable;

 1.8. “excluded country” means any one of the following listed countries: Afghanistan, Belarus, Burundi, Djibouti, Eritrea, Iraq, Jordan, Lebanon, Liberia, Libya, Mauritania, Central African Congo, Congo – DRC, Somalia, South Sudan, Yemen and Zimbabwe.
 This list may change from time to time;

 1.9. “initiation fee” means a fee charged by us to you in order to create a credit facility for you;

 1.10. “major sanctioned country” means any one of the following listed countries: Crimea, Cuba, Iran, North Korea, Sudan and Syria.
 This list may change from time to time;